myrmidoss/DnD/Everway/NA/story/01PacificNW.md

 Totocqueal.
 However, it is not long before the lumbering beast catches up.
 He jumps onto the ladder, and in his massive weight, destroys it on landing.
-The ladder splinters into millions of pieces, and the animals are all sent flying into space, to float there forever.
-And there you can still see them, floating there as constellations, reminders of the importance of duty, and the consequence of cowardice.
+The ladder splinters into millions of pieces, and the animals are all sent flying into space, to be immortalized.
+And there you can still see them, floating there as constellations, reminders of the importance of duty over embarassment, and bravery over cowardice.
+Totocqueal was not so lucky, and fell down to earth, trapped there to this day.

 Use a draw from the fortune deck to interpret the meaning of the story for the heroes, and to get a feeling for what's to come.